Heat From Air

 Is an air source heat pump right for me?

-Air source heat pumps are suitable for many types of homes and are the most common type of domestic heat pump, with tens of thousands of installations across the UK already.
+Air source heat pumps suit many homes as the most common type, with tens of thousands installed across the UK.
 However, there are a few things you should consider before deciding whether a heat pump is right for you.

-You’ll need a place outside your home where a unit can be fitted to a wall or placed on the ground.
+You’ll need a place outside your home to fit a unit to a wall or placed on the ground.
 It must have some space around it to allow a good flow of air.

 There are two types of air source heat pumps: monobloc and split systems.
 A monobloc system has all the components in a single outdoor unit, with pipes carrying water to the central heating system and a hot water cylinder inside your home.
 A split system separates the components between indoor and outdoor units.
 Whether a monobloc or split system is right for you will depend on your budget and the space available.

-Monobloc systems tend to be cheaper and quicker to install and don’t take up as much space in your home, although they are generally slightly less efficient than split systems.
-The efficiency gain from split systems comes from some of the heat transfer taking place inside the building where it is warmer, resulting in less heat being lost.
+Monobloc systems tend to be cheaper and quicker to install and don’t take up as much space in your home.
+Although they are generally slightly less efficient than split systems.
+Split systems gain efficiency by transferring some of the heat inside the building, where it is warmer, reducing heat loss.

-If you’re not limited by space inside your home, it may be worth the extra cost of installing a split system.
+If you have enough space inside your home, you may find it worth the extra cost to install a split system.
 Your installer should be able to talk you through your options and help you choose the design that works best for you.

 Most homes in the UK use radiators or underfloor heating to circulate hot water.